SASlabgroup/microSWIFT-Dashboard/README.md

 If deploying on a private server, we recommend using Gunicorn for serving the application. <a href="https://gunicorn.org/">Learn more about Gunicorn here</a>.

+Alternatively, this app can deployed using the provided [container image](https://github.com/SASlabgroup/microSWIFT-Dashboard/pkgs/container/microswift-dashboard).

 # Adding a New Mission
 To add a new mission: